What are the Benefits of CBD Terpenes?

-- Limonene is the second most abundant terpene found in cannabis which may contribute to improved mood and reduced stress.
+- Limonene is the second most abundant terpene found in cannabis, which may contribute to improved mood.

 - B-Caryophyllene is believed to have anti-fungal, anti-bacterial and antioxidant properties; B-caryophyllene is the only terpene known to interact with the ECS (endocannabinoid system).

-- Humulene – may contribute to reduced pain and may also have anti-bacterial properties.
+- Humulene – may contribute to reduced discomfort and may also have anti-bacterial properties.